 - Quality Education Services | Hand in hand, we provide quality education services for children with special needs.

-For over 75 years, we have partnered with agencies in the community making positive differences in education (listed below).
+For more than 80 years, we have partnered with agencies in the community making positive differences in education (listed below).
 This level of impact cannot be done alone.
 We work with the game-changers and the hand-raisers to create better education opportunities for everyone, regardless of financial circumstances.
 Change does not happen overnight, nor can it happen with one solution.
 At United Way SEMS, we implement several initiatives to complement and extend the work of our partner agencies.

 Our education initiatives include:

 - Attendance Awareness

 - Born Learning Trails

 Will you join our fight for education?
 Email email@example.com today to learn how!

 Aldersgate Mission is improving reading levels of children through after-school and summer programs.

 The Children’s Center at Southern Miss provides early childhood education and family support for infants, toddlers and pre-schoolers who have communication and developmental disabilities.

 This specialized school serves children with severe language-speech disorders, including development aphasia and childhood apraxia of speech, deafness and hearing impairments, as well as those with the written language disorder of dyslexia.